curtis86/pkg-watch/README.md

 ## Notes

 **pkg-watch** can run as an unprivileged user!
-I always recommend PoLP (principle of least privilege) wherever possible, so please run this as an unprivleged user.
+I always recommend PoLP (principle of least privilege) wherever possible, so please run this as an unprivileged user.

 **pkg-watch** lets you define your own yum metadata cache expiry - please be mindful in setting to something considerate of your local yum mirror.